 The ADC083000 must be driven with a differential input signal.
-Operation with a single-ended signal is not recommended.
-It is important that the input signals are either a.c. coupled to the inputs with the V{CMO} pin grounded, or d.c. coupled with the V{CMO} pin left floating.
+Operation with a single-ended signal is not recommended as performance will suffer.
+It is important that the input signals are either a.c. coupled to the inputs with the V{CMO} pin grounded, or d.c. coupled with the V{CMO} pin left floating or lightly loaded.
 An input common mode voltage equal to the V{CMO} output must be provided when d.c. coupling is used.